Sinorbis

 Why are Tencent Social Ads important?

 Once your business is established, Tencent ads are a great way to gain exposure to the Chinese audience.
-Because of Tencent’s penetration into the Chinese population, Tencent has access to an unprecedented amount of user data.
-Marketers can then accurately target their preferred audience using this data.
+Because of Tencent’s penetration into the Chinese population, Tencent has access to an unprecedented amount of user data enabling them to offer robust digital media buying marketing services.
+Using this data, precise targeting of preferred audiences is facilitated, resulting in the creation of a highly targeted marketing campaign.
 Tencent is also a highly connected ecosystem.
 Via their flagship apps such as WeChat, WeChat Pay, QQ Video etc., users can access entertainment, and payment services without ever leaving the platform.
 Therefore, Tencent has unmatched insight into user transactions and how each step contributes to the overall customer journey.
 Below we have listed 2 examples of ad types that are beneficial for your business to find potential customers.

 WeChat moments ads